d-pug/python_basics/README.md

 ### Booleans

 While Boolean values are usually not directly coded for, they are extremely helpful since any logical operator or statement ends up being a Boolean output.
-Booleans are most heavily associated with conditionals.
+Booleans are most heavily associated with conditionals (i.e. `if` statements).
 A Boolean value can take two on two values: True or False.

 ```
 bool1 = type(True)